formancehq/stack/sdks/go/docs/StageStatus.md

 ### NewStageStatus

-`func NewStageStatus(stage float32, occurrenceID string, startedAt time.Time, ) *StageStatus`
+`func NewStageStatus(stage float32, instanceID string, startedAt time.Time, ) *StageStatus`

 NewStageStatus instantiates a new StageStatus object This constructor will assign default values to properties that have it defined,